 They also claim that Jesus taught in Koine Greek, for which there is scanty evidence; their interpretive guide falls apart if, as almost all experts agree, the Lord taught in Aramaic.

 The work is “unprecedented” for a very good reason: because authentic Greek scholars and translators would never do what the editors of TPW have done.
 The TPW site uses pseudo-technical jargon to discredit all previous Bible translations: Monadic hermeneutics based translation is a new method that finally allows people to translate the NT.
 They claim that they can do this because if the Bible is inspired and not open to private interpretation, then therefore – and here is the leap of logic – every single word must have one clear God-given meaning.

 Despite their claim to have “patented” their process (for their loose definition of the concept of a “patent”, see below), “monadic” translation is not exactly new; it is a nutty idea that sounds beautiful, but it falls apart after about 15 minutes, explaining why you have, one imagines, never met a Monadic Translator.

 A random English example: What would you say is the “one basic meaning” of the English word “dog”?
 Answer: Man’s best friend, right?
-At least that’s the one I would go for.
+At least that’s the one I would start with.
 But the Oxford Dictionary reminds me that it also means a contemptible man, a thing of poor quality, a fortunate man (You lucky dog, you!), an unattractive woman, a grip with a mechanical device (see picture below).
-So, if you are going to interpret “dog,” what is the one perfect meaning that covers all possible uses?
-And the same thing is at play with the Bible languages.
+So, if you are going to interpret “dog,” tell me, what is the one perfect meaning that covers all possible uses?
+Well, the same phenomenon is at play with the Bible languages.

 So, comparing John 3:16 –